MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Try_Catch_Finally.md

 function or script using the current pipeline.
 In other languages, such as C\#, terminating errors are referred to as exceptions.

-Use the `Try` block to define a section of a script in which you want Windows PowerShell to monitor for errors.
-When an error occurs within the `Try` block, the error is first saved to the $Error automatic variable.
-Windows PowerShell then searches for a `Catch` block to handle the error.
+Use the `Try` block to define a section of a script in which you want PowerShell to monitor for errors.
+When an error occurs within the `Try` block, the error is first saved to the `$Error` automatic variable.
+PowerShell then searches for a `Catch` block to handle the error.
 If the `Try` statement does not have a matching `Catch` block, PowerShell continues to search for an appropriate `Catch` block or `Trap` statement in the parent scopes.
 After a `Catch` block is completed or if no appropriate `Catch` block or `Trap` statement is found, the `Finally` block is run.
 If the error cannot be handled,